1g0rrr/SimpleAutomation/README.md

 ![Leader_And_Follower](./media/so-100.png)

-# Buy assembled in US:
+# Buy assembled in the US:

 There are additional costs of assembling